 The fact is that people need to sell property 365 days a year, and in fact may be more motivated to do so during the slower months; job relocation or a soon-to-start school year can also light a fire.
 And there is actually a great charm to house hunting in the colder months, especially in the Autumn, something that can make the whole experience a little more enjoyable.

 Never Make an Offer on the First Home You See

 This advice follows that old marriage wisdom, never marry the first person you kiss.
 So, never buy the first home you view as something better is sure to come along.
 However, in the case of buying a home at least that may not be the case.

 It’s rather rare that a home meets all of a buyer’s criteria, there are often compromises to be made as a property is often almost right but not quite.
 So if you happen to find a property that does tick all of your boxes then why wait?
 Seize the (closing) day and get on with living your life.

-This is the one I can guarantee you will hear over and over again from your well meaning amateur real estate advisers.
+This is the piece of home buying ‘wisdom’ we can guarantee you will hear over and over again from your well meaning amateur real estate advisers.
 But there are two big problems with this advice.
 If an offer comes in low the seller may psych herself out of the deal, figuring she priced the home too low for the market and actually opt to go up.
 Conversely, the buyer might avoid offering full price out of a fear of overpaying.

 But the question really comes down to the home’s real worth.
-If you’ve checked the comps, consulted with your Realtor and it does seem that yes, the property is priced correctly, then by all means offer asking.
+If you’ve checked the comps, consulted with your Realtor and it does seem that yes, the property is priced correctly, then by all means offer asking, especially in a ‘hot’ market.
 There are lots of other ways to make both buyer and seller feel as if they got a good deal anyway.